jason-sayeed/train-booking-api/README.md

 ## Run Tests

-The project uses jest and mongodb-memory-server for testing.
-Run tests with the following commands:
+The project uses Jest and mongodb-memory-server for testing, with session storage managed by a MongoDB instance hosted on Atlas.

 - Run all tests:
 ```
 npm test
 ```

 - Run tests in watch mode:
 ```
 npm run test:watch
 ```